 Encroachment Survey in Wakulla County

 Property encroachments in Wakulla County are common due to Coastal Gulf marsh with interior karst terrain and Wakulla Springs conditions that make boundary markers difficult to locate.
 With Moderate growth development growth, new construction frequently encroaches on adjacent properties.
-Apex Surveying identifies and documents all encroachments with boundary surveys that meet FAC 5J-17 minimum technical standards.
+Apex Surveying identifies and documents all encroachments with boundary surveys that meet the Standards of Practice in Chapter 5J-17, F.A.C.

 How do I resolve encroachment issues in Wakulla County?

 To resolve encroachment issues in Wakulla County, hire a licensed Florida PSM surveyor to conduct a professional survey documenting property boundaries and legal descriptions.
 Encroachment survey costs in Wakulla County depend on lot size, the number of improvements to document, and Coastal Gulf marsh with interior karst terrain and Wakulla Springs conditions that affect field work.
 An ALTA/NSPS survey (which identifies all encroachments) costs more than a standard boundary survey but provides the most comprehensive documentation.
-Apex Surveying & Mapping serves all 67 Florida counties with same-day quotes.
+Apex Surveying & Mapping serves all 67 Florida counties, and every job is scoped and quoted individually rather than sold from a rate card.

 What Causes Encroachment Issues in Wakulla County?